oscarfalero/3D-Print-Configs/README.md

 ## BambuLab A1 G-code improvements

-Be careful when updating g-code 👀
+Be careful when editing g-code 👀